 - Some of them try to do crazy-involved eye make-up to look like they have anime eyes.
 I frankly find this weird and not worth the effort, but someone with skill might be able to pull it off.
-Here's a tutorial, several can be found on Youtube.
-I wouldn't wear this all the time but it can be good for cosplay.

 Basically, anime fans enjoy typically wearing clothes that are brightly colored and involve personal self-expression.
 The style radiates joy, positivity, and the excitement that otaku feel about their favorite shows.
 They aren't afraid to like something publicly even if it might be considered childish or embarrassing to someone else.
 That's what makes us stand out.